ludus-leonis/FreeBeeGee/docs/datamodel.md

 : The Y-size of the tile/token in grid spaces.

 `s`
-: The side this media represents, typically `1` or `2` but an *asset* can have more (usually dice or enemy/color variants).
-FBG will cycle through this when a *piece* is flipped.
+: The side this file represents, typically `1` or `2`, but an *asset* can have more than that - e.g. dice sides or enemy/color variants.
+FBG will cycle through those when a *piece* gets flipped.

-`color`
-: A color value for this *asset* as HTML Hex Color value (without #) and usually used as background color for the *piece* below the media, e.g. 'A0B1C2'.
-Defaults to `808080` if not specified.
-Will be shown as place-holder color while the *asset* is loaded from the server, so it is recommended to set it to the media's average color value.
-If the media has transparent parts (for png/svg only), this color will shine through this areas. `color` can also be set to 'transparent' (no color) or `piece`.
-In the latter case, the background color can be set by the user in the *piece*'s edit dialog to one of those provided in the *template* (see below).
+`bg`
+: An optional background color for this *asset*.
+Will be visible as placeholder during image loading, and shine thrugh in transparent areas of the asset (if the image format supports alpha).
+Can be set to `transparent`, `piece` (the color set by the user for a *piece* in the edit dialog) or a six-digit HTML hex color (e.g. `bf40bf`, without a hash).

+`tx`
+: An optional texture for the *asset*.
+If present, an additional shade/texture will be applied on top of the media image to give it a rougher look.
+Can be `none`, `paper` or `wood`.

 ### Base images